kaylaobritsch/dog-rescue-pattern-library/patterns/card-section/README.md

-The card section is how multiple cards will be displayed.
+The card section is how multiple cards are displayed.